vss-devel/zimmer/README.md

-***zimmer*** is a package for creating a [ZIM](http://www.openzim.org/wiki/OpenZIM) files from a Mediawiki-powered wiki.
+***zimmer*** is a package for creating [ZIM](http://www.openzim.org/wiki/OpenZIM) files from a Mediawiki-powered wikis.

 The package consists of 2 scripts:

-- wikizimmer.js — dumps the wiki's articles (name space 0) into a collection of static HTML files.
+- wikizimmer.js — dumps the wiki's articles into a collection of static HTML files.

 - zimmer.js — builds a ZIM file from a static HTML files collection.
 Historically, zimmer.js is mostly a drop-in replacement for [zimwriterfs](https://github.com/wikimedia/openzim/tree/master/zimwriterfs) with a notable exception: it doesn't support *withFullTextIndex* option (index format is [not documented](http://www.openzim.org/wiki/ZIM_Index_Format)).